0exp/redis_queued_locks/README.md

 ```

 - `batch_size` - `[Integer]`
-  - batch of cleared locks and lock queus unde the one pipelined redis command;
+  - the size of batch of locks and lock queus that should be cleared under the one pipelined redis command at once;

 Return:
 - `[Hash<Symbol,Any>]` - Format: `{ ok: true/false, result: Hash<Symbol,Numeric> }`;